Belion Partners - Residency and Investment expert in Portugal

 The government aims to boost the growth of Portuguese companies and attract foreign investment through this measure.
 This aligns with recent legislative changes in the startup law, made up by the previous government, designed to make Portugal an attractive hub for start-ups and business development.

 To benefit from this new tax advantage, foreigners wishing to become Portuguese tax residents must acquire a residence permit.
-There are several residency options to consider, with one of the most popular being the D7 visa, also known as the Portugal Passive Income Visa.
+There are several residency options to consider, with one of the most popular being the Portugal D7 visa, also known as the Portugal Passive Income Visa.

 At Belion, our tax advisory and accountancy partners collaborate to provide comprehensive solutions, including tax advice, assistance with obtaining this new non-habitual residence status, tax representation, accounting, and tax compliance for both individuals and companies.
 Contact us to discover how we can assist you with your needs.